AbdulJabbar64/Tomato-Leaf-Disease-Detection/README.md

 ![](https://miro.medium.com/max/875/0*6VP81rFoLWp10FcG)

 # RestNet50v2
+In 2012 at the LSVRC2012 classification contest AlexNet won the the first price, After that ResNet was the most interesting thing that happened to the computer vision and the deep learning world.

+Because of the framework that ResNets presented it was made possible to train ultra deep neural networks and by that i mean that i network can contain hundreds or thousands of layers and still achieve great performance

 ResNet-50 is a convolutional neural network that is 50 layers deep.
-You can load a pretrained version of the network trained on more than a million images from the ImageNet database [1].
+You can load a pretrained version of the network trained on more than a million images from the ImageNet database.
 The pretrained network can classify images into 1000 object categories, such as keyboard, mouse, pencil, and many animals